Telepact/telepact/SPECIFICATION.md

 # 3 Design

-A JAPI consists of the following:
+A JAPI SHALL consist of the following:

-1. An API description written in JSON using a JAPI-compliant schema that describes the various types, functions, and events of the API.
+1. A JAPI Description written in JSON using a JAPI-compliant schema that describes the various types, functions, and events of the API.
-2. JAPI-compliant JSON payloads passed between API providers and consumers that represent interactions with the API as defined by the API description.
+2. JAPI-compliant JSON payloads passed between API providers and consumers that represent interactions with the API as defined by the JAPI Description.
-3. An API implementation on the API provider that uses a JAPI-compliant library to marshall JAPI-compliant JSON payloads from/to a chosen inter-process communication boundary to/from handlers in the API provider code.
+3. A JAPI implementation by the API provider that uses a JAPI-compliant library to marshall JAPI payloads from/to a chosen inter-process communication boundary to/from handlers in the API provider code.

-## 3.1 API Description Schema
+## 3.1 API Description

-The API Description Schema describes the various types, functions, and events of the API.
+The API Description describes the various types, functions, and events of the API.
+It MUST match the following schema:

 ```json
 {